Ensemble Variational Fokker-Planck Methods for Data Assimilation: The Variational Fokker-Planck approach to data assimilation

 \subsection{Numerical time integration of particle dynamics}

-We now consider the numerical integration of the interacting particle system of \cref{eq:ito-step}, which is challenging due to stiffness~\cite{Reich_2021_FokkerPlanck} and the presence of stochastic forcing.
+Consider the numerical integration of the interacting system of \cref{eq:ito-step-system}:

 where the drift term $\mathfrak{F}: \Re_+ \times \Re^{\Nstate\Nens} \to \Re^{\Nstate\Nens}$ consists of the optimal regularized drifts for each particle \cref{eq:regularized-drift} with electrostatic regularization \cref{eq:electrostatic-regularization}, the diffusion term $\mathfrak{S}: \Re_+ \times \Re^{\Nstate\Nens} \to \Re^{\Nstate\Nens \times M\Nens}$ is a block diagonal matrix with the diffusion terms for each particle on the diagonal, and $\mathfrak{W} \syt \in \Re^{M\Nens}$ is a Wiener process.
-For this purpose, we propose a implicit-explicit (IMEX) partitioning of the dynamics.
+The time integration is challenging due to stiffness~\cite{Reich_2021_FokkerPlanck} and the presence of stochastic forcing.
+For this purpose, we propose {an} implicit-explicit (IMEX) partitioning of the dynamics.
 Specifically, the drift is chosen to be the stiff component evolved implicitly, and the diffusion to be the non-stiff component evolved explicitly.
 We note that an IMEX approach was also considered in~\cite{Stuart_2020_gradient-EnKF} to solve the particular case of Langevin dynamics.
 Since we are interested in converging to steady state, time accuracy of the integration is not important, and so, a low order scheme will suffice.
 We restrict ourselves to considering linearly implicit methods that require one Jacobian calculation and one linear solve per step.
 To this end, we consider the Rosenbrock-Euler-Maruyama (REM) scheme \cite{Hu_1996_Rosenbrock-Maruyama} where the stiff partition is evolved using the Rosenbrock-Euler method and the non-stiff partition using the Euler-Maruyama method.
 Particles are advanced from $\syt$ to $\syt + \Delta_\syt$ as follows: